-This course examines critical aspects of the global business environment and its influence on the behaviour of firms.
-It focuses on the macroeconomic, institutional, and technological factors that shape the environment within which firms compete at the international and regional/ national levels.
-It also looks at the special challenges that confront firms in the CARICOM region and developing countries in general.
+Business in a Global Environment (3 credits) This course examines the critical aspects of the global business environment that influence a firm's decisions and behaviour.
+It focuses on the macroeconomic, institutional and technological factors at both international and national levels that shape the environment in which firms compete.